-Now entering its ninth year, this pioneering scheme aims to develop a new generation of academics who can bring the best of university research and scholarly ideas to a broad audience via the media and public engagement.
+Since 2010 the New Generation Thinkers scheme has developed a new generation of academics who can bring the best of university research and scholarly ideas to a broad audience through the media and public engagement.
 It’s a chance for early career researchers to cultivate the skills to communicate their research findings to those outside the academic community.

 Each year, up to 60 successful applicants have a chance to develop their media skills, including programme-making ideas with experienced BBC producers at a series of dedicated workshops.

 Of these, up to 10 are selected as New Generation Thinkers, which includes working with BBC Radio 3 and benefiting from a unique opportunity to develop their own programmes for the station and a chance to regularly appear on air.
-There will also be the possibility of working with BBC TV, a number of speaking opportunities, involvement with the AHRC-funded Being Human Festival and the chance to become a regular blogger.
+The AHRC also provides media training for Thinkers, and offers the possibility of working with BBC TV, speaking opportunities, involvement with the AHRC-funded Being Human Festival and more.

-Download this 24-page magazine which lifts the lid on New Generation Thinkers, featuring interviews with NGTs past and present who share their top tips in applying for, and being successful in the scheme.
+Download our 24-page New Generation Thinkers magazine (PDF, 3.9MB) which lifts the lid on the scheme, featuring interviews with NGTs past and present who share their top tips in applying for, and being successful in the scheme.